-The United Nations Volunteers (UNV) programme and UN Economic and Social Commission for Asia and the Pacific (UNESCAP) co-organized the Regional Consultation on the Plan of Action for Integrating Volunteerism in to the 2030 Agenda in Asia and the Pacific on 29 March 2019.
+The United Nations Volunteers (UNV) programme and UN Economic and Social Commission for Asia and the Pacific (UNESCAP) co-organized the Regional Consultation on the Plan of Action for Integrating Volunteerism into the 2030 Agenda in Asia and the Pacific on 26 March 2019.
 The consultation outcomes and recommendations will feed into the Global Technical Meeting in 2020 on reimagining volunteerism for the 2030 Agenda.

 The consultation facilitated substantive discussions and generated great interest from partners to further strengthen and leverage the role of volunteerism to accelerate progress on the Sustainable Development Goals (SDGs).
 The outcome and recommendations from the consultation will feed into the Global Technical Meeting in 2020 on reimagining volunteerism for the 2030 Agenda, which, in turn, aims to provide special impetus to volunteering during the High-Level Political Forum during the same year.

 Most often, volunteerism becomes the responsibility of the Ministry of Youth and Sports.
 But this is not enough.
 Each Ministry is responsible to integrate volunteerism into local and national level policies. --Ganesh Pandey, Under Secretary, Ministry of Youth and Sports, Nepal

 The Regional Consultation brought together 77 delegates from 21 countries across Asia and the Pacific, including representatives of 16 governments, and of UN entities, civil society, academia and the private sector.
 The key findings from the Plan of Action synthesis report from Asia and the Pacific steered the conversation around the future of volunteerism in the region.
 The event invigorated dialogue around the need for measuring volunteerism, and called for a standardized methodology to be developed for government and volunteer-involving organizations.